lynchaj/duodyne/25 processor.80c188/README.md

 ## Firmware

 ### BIOS
  The firmware in the BIOS folder is a subset of the SBC-188 firmware.
-It currently runs MS-DOS 3.3 and supports PPIDE drives on the Duodyne Disk IO card.
+It currently runs MS-DOS 3.3 and supports PPIDE drives on the Duodyne Disk IO card and USB drives on the Multi IO card.
 It requires a RAMROM card and can be used as a primary or secondary CPU.
 The RAMROM RTC is supported.

- UART must be jumpered for EIRQx (tbd)
+ UART must be jumpered for EIRQ0

 #### BIOS ToDo:
 * DiskIO Floppy Drive Support
-* Checksum Bug.
+* Missing Disk-io SD Support
-* Better Console Support (fix backspace key, etc.)
+* Missing Disk-io Network Support
 * BIOS Support for the PCF 8584
 * Better Front Panel Support
+* Test multi-io serial support
 * Support for other DuoDyne Hardware
- 1.Media
  1.Voice
  1.DualESP
+ 1.MappedVideo
 * Support for Xenix 86
 * Support for CPM 86
-* IMPROPERLY FAILS WHEN NO USB DEVICE IS ATTACHED
-* various video bios bugs
-* multi-io serial support missing
-* Missing multi-io Parallel Support
-* Missing multi-io SD Support
-* Missing multi-io Keyboard Support
-* Missing multi-io Mouse Support
-* Missing Disk-io SD Support
-* Missing Disk-io Network Support

 ### Monitor
 This is a simple monitor "Mon88" originally by Hans Tiggeler - http://www.ht-lab.com